martialboniou/Dots/README.md

 GNU Emacs 24.3
 --------------

+Tested on Mountain Lion.
+Require CVS (if Xcode 5 CLI doesn't have it, use `brew tap martialboniou/lostplusfound && brew install cvs`).

 All scripts in `.emacs.d` are currently tested on Emacs 24.3. **Ensure your LOAD-PATH know this path:** `~/.emacs.d/lisp` to be able to launch partial setup (see my `zsh` setup).

 A great monothread OS for manipulating files, code, versioning tools, email but a poor editor compared to Vim.
 Fortunately Vimpulse gives us a better Emacs with modal edition mixed with the powertools of Emacs.